Also Known As

 - Raised nodules

 - Fleshy masses similar to human skin cancer

 - Ulcerated areas

 Although researchers have been trying to determine the cause of sarcoids for years, no definitive causes have been found.
 In some cases, a genetic basis for the sarcoids is possible.

 The distribution of the lesions leads researchers to believe that flies and viruses are involved, but no definite link has been established.
 DNA studies suggest that equine sarcoids are sometimes caused by the cattle wart virus Bovine Papilloma Virus, Types 1 and 2.

-Although sarcoids do not extend into internal organs, when sarcoids are successfully treated, both the behavior and performance of horses noticeably improve, suggesting that chemical products from the sarcoids may have internal consequences for the horse.
+Although sarcoids do not extend into internal organs, they do need to be treated.
+When they are successfully treated, both the behavior and performance of horses noticeably improve, suggesting that chemical products from the sarcoids may cause internal consequences for the horse.

 To date, no method of preventing the development of sarcoids has been proven effective.
 Good horse management, including fly control measures, may help.
 Some evidence suggests that thinner-skinned breeds, such as Arabian horses, have a greater tendency to develop the condition.
 Mares diagnosed with sarcoids should not be used for breeding purposes.